King Charles III's coronation: Timings for Kiwi royal watchers

 The royal family will travel to Westminster Abbey from Buckingham Palace in the Diamond Jubilee State Coach around 9.20pm.

-The route is roughly two kilometres long and well wishers will pack the streets to watch the carriage, which is fitted with air conditioning and shock absorbers, roll past.
+The route is roughly 2km long and well wishers will pack the streets to watch the carriage, which is fitted with air conditioning and shock absorbers, roll past.

 The Diamond Jubilee State Coach was first used by Queen Elizabeth at the opening of parliament in 2014.